Backpacking budget for Thailand

 For an idea of your daily budget in Thailand

-I promise you that these are realistic budgets for long-term travelers who don’t spend too much on fee-based tourism activities.
-If you just enjoy the local life, and focus on free activities, you can spend per person:
+I promise you these are realistic budgets for long-term travellers who don’t spend too much on paid tourist activities.
+If you simply enjoy local life and focus on free activities, you can spend per person:

 - Accommodation: 150 to 200 Thb for accommodation (4 to 5 €),